ShoKuno5/shokuno5.github.io/src/content/naive-hope/naive-hope.md

 title: "Naive Hope"
 description: "Thoughts on optimism in technology and research"
 ---

+Owing everything to time is a blunt guess.

 # Facade of Farce

 ### Remain an ape at the Primal Times.